 How Axes Approaches TMJ Treatment in St. Genevieve, MO

 Axes Physical Therapy takes a comprehensive, individualized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
-Our TMJ treatments in St. Genevieve, MO aim to relieve jaw pain by targeting the underlying causes unique to each patient, ensuring that every aspect of care contributes to lasting relief and improved function.
+We offer TMJ treatments in St. Genevieve, MO that focus on alleviating jaw pain by addressing each patient’s unique causes, with the goal of achieving lasting relief and better function.

 Core Components of TMD Treatment in St. Genevieve, MO